 Online IESO is an online tool for market participants to submit data to the IESO; accessible at Online IESO.

-A time stamp refers to the time recorded by Online IESO when a capacity auction participant submits or revises an offer during the two-business day offer submission window.

 A residential customer refers to a smart-metered service account that is billed (by a licensed local distribution company) on a residential-rate class specified in a rate-order produced by the Ontario Energy Board.
 For the purposes of this program the term ‘residential’, as intended by the IESO, excludes ‘net-metered’ and/or ‘unit sub-metered’ customers.

 Note - availability charges may apply as specified in MM 5.5 if the capacity dispatchable load reduces its bid quantity in either the day-ahead market or real-time market

-A successfully scheduled import transaction for a system-backed capacity import resource is one that is meets the applicable import offer requirements outlined in MM4.1 s.4.1.
+A successfully scheduled import transaction for a system-backed capacity import resource is one that meets the applicable import offer requirements outlined in MM 4.1 s.4.1.

-These curtailment reason codes are described in section 4.5 of MM 4.3.

 Refer to MM 4.1 s.4.1 and MM 4.3 s.4.7 for more information on import offer requirements for generator-backed capacity import resources.

 A successful import transaction for a generator-backed capacity import resource is one that is neither partially nor fully curtailed, and meets the applicable import offer requirements outlined in MM 4.1 s.4.1.